Dynasty-Li/Dynasty-Li.github.io/index.md

 ## Extracurricular Activities

 13. CHI PLAY: Student Game Design Competition (03/2020 - 07/2020)
-    - Position: Leader
+    - Position: Leader<br />

 12. Tencent: The NEXT Game Development Competition (03/2020 - 09/2020)
-    - Position: Member
+    - Position: Member<br />

 11. Exertion Games Lab of University of Monash (06/2020 - 09/2020)
-    - Position: Research Assistant
+    - Position: Research Assistant<br />

 10. X-CHI Lab of Xi'an Jiaotong-Liverpool University (05/2019 - )
-    - Position: Research Assistant
+    - Position: Research Assistant<br />

 9. The Institute of Leadership and Education Advanced Development at Xi'an Jiaotong-Liverpool University (11/2019 - )
-    - Position: Student Lecturer
+    - Position: Student Lecturer<br />

 8. Academic Practice Sub-Committee at Xi'an Jiaotong-Liverpool University (11/2019 - 09/2020 )
-    - Position: Undergraduate Representative (1 of Univ.)
+    - Position: Undergraduate Representative (1 of Univ.)<br />

 7. Summer Undergraduate Research Fellowship (SURF) at Xi'an Jiaotong-Liverpool University (06/2019 - 09/2020)
-    - Position: `Research Volunteer`
+    - Position: `Research Volunteer`<br />

 6. The 3rd China University Students VR/AR Development Competition (Sponsored by **Sony** and **Unity**)
     - Position: Leader
-    - Content: Design and program a VR game: _[Cartoon Fitness Coach: My Fitness Coach Cannot be so Cute!](https://connect.unity.com/p/indoors-exergame-er-ci-yuan-de-jian-shen-guan-jia)_
+    - Content: Design and program a VR game: _[Cartoon Fitness Coach: My Fitness Coach Cannot be so Cute!](https://connect.unity.com/p/indoors-exergame-er-ci-yuan-de-jian-shen-guan-jia)_<br />

 5. Summer Social Research Group (06/2019 - 09/2020)
     - Position: Member
     - Content: Research on the Application of Unity in Game Development
     - Award: Best Results-Making Team for Great Performance in Summer Social Research (1 of Univ.)
-    - With a Report in Chinese: Research on the Application of Unity in Game Development
+    - With a Report in Chinese: Research on the Application of Unity in Game Development<br />

 4. Winter Social Research Group (12/2018 - 03/2019)
     - Position: Leader
     - Content: Exploring the Impact of the Internet Age on Primary Education in the Common City of China
     - Award: National Academic Research Competition in China: National First Prize (10%)
-    - With a Report in Chinese: Transition and Innovation of Elementary in the Age of the Internet
+    - With a Report in Chinese: Transition and Innovation of Elementary in the Age of the Internet<br />

 3. QCon: The 10th International Software Development Conference (12/2018 - 03/2019)
-    - Position: Assistant Lecturer & Student Volunteer
+    - Position: Assistant Lecturer & Student Volunteer<br />

 2. University of Zurich – XJTLU IBSS Cultural Exchange Experience (09/2019)
-    - Position: Student Volunteer
+    - Position: Student Volunteer<br />

 1. WingPlus Program at Xi'an Jiaotong-Liverpool University (09/2019 - )
-    - Position: Big Buddy
+    - Position: Big Buddy<br />

-## Goals

-My long-term goal is to apply HCI-related knowledge into the real society, and let people can really enjoy the benefits from the growth and breakthrough of technology instead of letting cutting-edge research stay in the papers’ databases and top conferences.
-I will focus on solving more realistic problems in the area of human-computer interaction with healthcare and users' experience.

-For my short-term goal, ~~I have to graduate alive from XJTLU first.~~ I hope to have the opportunity to participate in the research projects of the world's top HCI academic institutions as a visiting research assistant or a PhD candidate.

 ## Life